Slideshow776/Blip-Blop/README.md

     The players have no other abilities.

     * **What obstacles or difficulties will the character face?**
-    The game will provide classic and adventure gameplay.
+    The game will provide classic and challenge gameplay.
 In _classic mode_ there are no other difficulties other than besting your opponent by avoiding them to score a goal and to score your own goals against them.
-    In _adventure mode_, various new challenges per goal will be presented that change the gameplay ever so slightly in various interesting new ways: like a gravity field, extra-long paddles, fog of war in the middle of the playing field, etc.
+    In _challenge mode_, various new challenges per goal will be presented that change the gameplay ever so slightly in various interesting new ways: like a gravity field, extra-long paddles, fog of war in the middle of the playing field, etc.

     * **What items can the character obtain**
     The players may obtain no items.